owainlewis/oci-sdk-clj/README.md

 # oci-sdk-clj

-A lightweight and Clojure friendly library for working with Oracle Cloud Infrastruture.
+A lightweight and Clojure friendly library for working with Oracle Cloud Infrastructure (OCI).

+This library uses the OCI Java SDK for request signing.

 ## Usage